pkourr/Light-it-Up-eshop/README.md

 ## Overview

 Light-it-Up E-shop is a dynamic e-commerce platform designed for efficient online shopping experiences.
-This project aims to provide a seamless interface for users to browse, select, and purchase lighting products.
+This project provides a seamless interface for users to browse, select, and purchase lighting products.

 ## Features

 - **User Authentication:** Secure login and registration system.
 - **Product Management:** Admin interface for adding, updating, and deleting products.
-- **Shopping Cart:** Users can add items to their cart and proceed to checkout.
+- **Shopping Cart:** Users can add items to their cart and proceed to checkout with dynamic Ajax updates.
 - **Order Management:** Track and manage orders from both user and admin perspectives.
 - **Responsive Design:** Mobile-friendly interface ensuring accessibility on various devices.
+- **Product Recommendations:** Personalized recommendations based on user behavior.
+- **Advanced Search:** Search functionality to quickly find products.

 ## Technologies Used